-RSM UK is committed to social and environmental responsibility and to the fair and humane treatment of people in its employment and in its supply chains.
-This statement sets out the steps that RSM UK has taken during the financial year ended 31 March 2016 to ensure that slavery and human trafficking are not taking place in any of its supply chains or in any part of its own business.
-This is the first such statement that RSM UK has made.
+RSM UK1 is committed to social and environmental responsibility and to the fair and humane treatment of people both in its business and in its supply chains.
+This statement sets out the steps that RSM UK has taken in respect of the financial year ended 31 March 2017 to ensure that slavery and human trafficking are not taking place in any of its supply chains or in any part of its own business.

-RSM UK1 is a leading provider of audit, tax and consulting services throughout the UK and is a member of the RSM network2.
-As a supplier of professional services RSM UK’s supply chain is very limited.
-Our supply chain includes for example provision of consumables, archiving and hotel suppliers.
+RSM UK is a leading provider of audit, tax and consulting services throughout the UK and is a member of the RSM network2.
+RSM UK provides services to its clients through a number of separate companies and limited liability partnerships within the group, the majority of which are subject to external regulation.
+Our supply chain includes for example office services, IT services, insurance services, provision of consumables and hotel suppliers.

-In respect of the financial year to 31 March 2016, RSM UK has conducted an assessment of the risks of slavery and human trafficking, including country risks, sector risks and business partnership risks.
-The risk assessment consisted of two parts: analysis of RSM UK’s supply chain and RSM UK’s own business.
+RSM UK has conducted an assessment of the risks of slavery and human trafficking, including country risks, sector risks and business partnership risks.
+The risk assessment consisted of two parts: analysis of RSM UK’s own business and analysis of RSM UK’s supply chain.

-Throughout the 2016/17 financial year, RSM UK is continuing to assess the risk of slavery and human trafficking in its supply chain and own business and will publish a further statement following the financial year ending 31 March 2017.
+Throughout the 2017/18 financial year, RSM UK is continuing to assess the risk of slavery and human trafficking in its own business and its supply chain and will publish a further statement following the financial year ending 31 March 2018.

 1 RSM UK means the UK group of companies and limited liability partnerships trading as RSM.
 This statement is made by RSM UK Holdings Limited, the ultimate holding company of RSM UK, on behalf of itself and its subsidiaries.